THE NAG HAMMADI SCROLLS

 Jesus said, “Let him who seeks continue seeking until he finds.
 When he finds, he will become troubled.
 When he becomes troubled, he will be astonished, and he will rule over the All.”

-To see the truth, or reality as it is, is to see what, in your own experience is obscuring it.
-Money and security obscures reality for some people, ideology (Marxist, feminist, sexist, capitalist, rationalist, spiritualist — whatever) for others, stimulation and drug use for many more, routine and pointless work for many, fear, anxiety and irritability for most… What all these things have in common is that they are unbearable for he or she addicted to see them, and to see the truth is to see them.
+To see the truth, or reality as it is, is to see what in your own experience is obscuring it.
+Money and security obscures reality for some people, ideology for others, many prefer stimulation and drug use, many more are attached to routine and pointless work, and just about everyone is addicted to fear, anxiety and irritability… What all these things have in common is that they are unbearable to look at, to see the truth of them.
 Troubling!

-But in seeing I become not that which is seen, but that which sees.
-I experientially explore my experience of seeing, or being, and I find that this ‘I’ is not what I thought or felt it was.
+In such seeing I am not that which is seen, but that which sees.
+I experientially explore an experience ‘prior’ to the addicted self, to ‘me’, which is not at all what I thought or felt it was.
 Astonishing!

 ‘Matthew said, “Lord, you have spoken about the end of everything without concern”